tuned-org-uk/arrowspace-rs/paper.md

 ### Benchmarks

-The library includes comprehensive benchmarks comparing `ArrowSpace` with baseline cosine similarity:

-- **Single Query**: ~15% overhead for $λτ$-aware search vs pure cosine
-- **Batch Queries**: Scales linearly with batch size, maintains constant per-query overhead
-- **Memory Footprint**: 4-8 bytes per $λτ$ index vs graph storage
+The library includes benchmarks comparing `ArrowSpace` with baseline cosine similarity, the benchmark baseline shows 25-45% overhead for $λτ$-aware index building (`lambda_similarity` method) compared to a pure cosine index.
+This is a computational cost to pay for allowing the extension in search capabilities that the additional indexing layer enables.
+Considering the novelty of the implementation this measurements are not very meaningful and have to be taken only as starting reference.
+The library and the paper aim to find usable differences in results returned by the novel search harness and this is achieved, as demonstrated in `proteins_lookup` example where the index returned by the query are comparable but not the same as cosine similarity (index 30 being the outlier not spotted by cosine similarity).

 ## Results